WP Simple Pay Blog

 If the customer’s recurring payments give them access to an application or special content on your website, suspend their account.
 Redirect them to a page that asks them to update their payment details.

-If you perform work as a freelancer or contractor based on the recurring payment, stop working right away.
+If you work as a freelancer or contractor based on recurring payments, stop immediately.
 Any work you perform after they stop paying could be lost time and money, so wait until you have more information from the customer.

 Keep in mind, however, that this method is not sustainable for growing businesses.
 If you have thousands or tens of thousands of customers, you couldn’t possibly send a manual email for every failed payment.
 You need an automated solution.